You’ve got experience, drive, and even an internship under your belt, but you just can’t land an interview.

 Tell your story via a professional objective or summary

-Even though an objective or summary isn’t required, it’s still a fantastic way to introduce yourself and sum up the job you’re seeking.
+Even though an resume objective or summary isn’t required, it’s still a fantastic way to introduce yourself and sum up the job you’re seeking.
 What’s more, employers are more likely to call you back when you include these elements.

 If you’re applying to multiple positions with the same company, it’s recommended to leave this off your resume.

-How to write a career objective for a Marketing Associate resume
+How to write a career objective for a marketing associate resume

 If you’re new to the marketing world – or switching your career path up – a career objective is a great choice.
 The place for this information is at (or near) the top your resume.

-Your sales associate resume header should include:
+Your marketing associate resume header should include:

 - 1-2 sentences